multani/gcp-changelog/content/google-kubernetes-engine/index.md

                     A new risk scoring algorithm is launched.
 As a result, you might see slight changes in [attack exposure scores for resources and findings](https://cloud.google.com/security-command-center/docs/attack-exposure-learn).
 The new algorithm better reflects attacker behavior and gives a fairer representation of the relative risk level of your organization.
 We will monitor the results of this change and might perform further adjustments, if necessary.

 ---
+## 2025-07-22

+### Announcement

+Google Distributed Cloud for bare metal 1.31.700-gke.72 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/downloads).
+To upgrade, see [Upgrade clusters](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/how-to/upgrade).
+Google Distributed Cloud for bare metal 1.31.700-gke.72 runs on Kubernetes v1.31.10-gke.200.

+After a release, it takes approximately 7 to 14 days for the version to become available for installations or upgrades with the [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/installing/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+If you use a third-party storage vendor, check the [Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release of Google Distributed Cloud for bare metal.

+### Announcement

+Google Distributed Cloud (software only) for VMware 1.31.700-gke.72 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
+To upgrade, see [Upgrade a cluster](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
+Google Distributed Cloud 1.31.700-gke.72 runs on Kubernetes v1.31.10-gke.200.

+If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

+After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+### Changed

+The following functional changes were made in 1.31.700-gke.72:

+* Updated the validation checks for cluster upgrades to enforce the [cluster version skew rules](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/how-to/upgrade-lifecycle#version_skew) for user clusters.

+### Fixed

+The following issues were fixed in 1.31.700-gke.72:

+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/vulnerabilities).

+### Fixed

+The following issues were fixed in 1.31.700-gke.72:

+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/vulnerabilities).

+### Issue

+For information about the latest known issues, see [Google Distributed Cloud for bare metal known issues](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/troubleshooting/known-issues) in the Troubleshooting section.

+---
 ## 2025-07-21

+### Announcement

+Google Distributed Cloud for bare metal 1.30.1100-gke.67 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/downloads).
+To upgrade, see [Upgrade clusters](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/how-to/upgrade).
+Google Distributed Cloud for bare metal 1.30.1100-gke.67 runs on Kubernetes v1.30.12-gke.800.

+After a release, it takes approximately 7 to 14 days for the version to become available for installations or upgrades with the [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/installing/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+If you use a third-party storage vendor, check the [Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release of Google Distributed Cloud for bare metal.

+### Announcement

+Google Distributed Cloud (software only) for VMware 1.30.1100-gke.67 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
+To upgrade, see [Upgrade a cluster](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
+Google Distributed Cloud 1.30.1100-gke.67 runs on Kubernetes v1.30.12-gke.800.

+If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

+After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+### Fixed

+The following issues were fixed in 1.30.1100-gke.67:

+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/vulnerabilities).

+### Fixed

+The following issues were fixed in 1.30.1100-gke.67:

+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/vulnerabilities).

+### Issue

+For information about the latest known issues, see [Google Distributed Cloud for bare metal known issues](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/troubleshooting/known-issues) in the Troubleshooting section.

 ### Feature

 In GKE version 1.33.2-gke.1111000 and later, you can use compute classes to set